Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Application sprawl is rarely visible at first.
 It develops gradually as departments adopt new tools to solve immediate problems.

-Years later, the organization discovers that it is operating hundreds — sometimes thousands — of applications.
+As the years go by, the organization suddenly realizes that it is operating hundreds — sometimes even thousands — of applications.

 The cost is not limited to licensing fees.

-When organizations gain visibility into their application portfolio, they often identify opportunities to reduce costs by 20–40 percent without sacrificing capability.
+When organizations gain visibility into their application portfolio, they often identify opportunities to reduce costs by 20–40 percent without having to sacrifice capability.

 This is why application portfolio rationalization is frequently one of the highest-impact initiatives in enterprise IT.